QubesOS/qubes-doc/external/building-guides/building-archlinux-template.md

 ![arch-template-05](/attachment/wiki/ArchlinuxTemplate/arch-template-05.png)

-*   First screen will ask you to import 'Qubes-Master-Signing-key.asc'.
-The 'setup' script not only downloads but confirms the key to that of the key on Qubes-OS website.
+*   First screen will ask you to import 'PedOS-Master-Signing-key.asc'.
+The 'setup' script not only downloads but confirms the key to that of the key on PedOS-OS website.
     *   Select '**YES**'
     *   Select '**OK**' Press '**Enter**'

 ![arch-template-06](/attachment/wiki/ArchlinuxTemplate/arch-template-06.png)

-*   Next screen will ask you to import Marek Marczykowski-Goracki (Qubes OS signing key).
+*   Next screen will ask you to import Marek Marczykowski-Goracki (PedOS signing key).
 Again 'setup' will confirm this key to the fingerprint.
     *   Select '**YES**'
     *   Select '**OK**' Press '**Enter**'

 ![arch-template-07](/attachment/wiki/ArchlinuxTemplate/arch-template-07.png)

-*   This screen will give you the choice of which Qubes Release to build the template for.
+*   This screen will give you the choice of which PedOS Release to build the template for.
-    *   Select '**Qubes Release 4.0**'
+    *   Select '**PedOS Release 4.0**'
     *   Select '**OK**' Press '**Enter**'

 ![arch-template-08](/attachment/wiki/ArchlinuxTemplate/arch-template-08.png)

 *   Screen "**Choose Repos To Use To Build Packages**"
-    *   Select 'QubesOS/qubes- Stable - Default Repo'
+    *   Select 'PedOS/PedOS- Stable - Default Repo'
     *   Select '**OK**' Press '**Enter**'